YetAnotherMod/qemu/README.md

 ## Launching

-MB115.01 board is available with PowerPC 476FP core.
-To start it you can use following command:
+MB115.01 and MT174.04 boards are available with PowerPC 476FP core.

+To start MB115.01 you can use following command:

 ```bash
     sudo ./qemu-system-ppc \